-Diabetes is best managed with the support of a diabetes team.
-The team approach helps you to learn all you need to know about diabetes, treatment and management.
+Diabetes is best managed with the support of a diabetes healthcare team.
+The team approach will help you learn everything you need to know about diabetes, treatment and management.

 Many people can be part of your health care team to help you live well with diabetes.
 Your team can be made up of health professionals as well as your family and friends.
 But you are the most important member.
 You make the day-to-day decisions about your diabetes, and the more you know about diabetes, the easier this will be.

 The following are the kinds of people you may wish to have in your health care team.
 Talk to your doctor about what is right for you.

 When you are first diagnosed, your family doctor is the best doctor to see first.
 If you don’t have a family doctor then any general practitioner will be able to help you.
 Your doctor has a central role in assessing your diabetes and helping you manage it.
 They can refer you to any specialists that you may need to see.

 A Credentialled Diabetes Educator (CDE) will work with you to help you understand and manage your diabetes.
 They can provide a wide range of general information about diabetes and associated complications.

 Your doctor can refer you to a CDE in your area, or you can find a CDE on the Australian Diabetes Educators Association website, or your local hospital, diabetes centre and community health centres which are listed in the telephone directory, may have a CDE.

 A dietitian will work with you to develop a personalised healthy eating plan to suit your lifestyle, your type of diabetes and individual health needs.
 They can teach you how to read food labels, modify recipes and even how to order at restaurants.

 Contact the Dietitians Association of Australia on 1800 812 942, or contact your local hospital (not all hospitals have dietitians), diabetes centre and community health centres which are listed in the telephone directory.